dloa/alexandria-docs/alexandria-mac-install.md

 If you're seeing this, you have successfully installed IPFS and are now interfacing with the ipfs merkledag!</code></pre>

-do `ipfs version` and it will return it's version number if correctly installed.
 do `ipfs daemon` to launch the IPFS daemon - necessary step to stream media in Alexandria.

 ####3) Download Florincoin wallet